Sea Grant Knauss Marine Policy Fellowship

-Depending on FY 2019 Congressional appropriations, the quality of applications, and potential host office participation, Sea Grant anticipates funding not less than 35 selected applicants, of which those assigned to the Legislative branch will be approximately 12.
+Depending on Fiscal Year 2020 Congressional appropriations, the quality of applications, and potential host office participation, Sea Grant anticipates funding not less than 35 selected applicants, of which those assigned to the Legislative branch will be approximately 12.
 Each award will be funded at a total of $61,500 in federal funding, with the option to add additional funds without further competition for fellowship-related travel.
-Awards are for thirteen months (2/1/2019-2/28/2020) and cannot be renewed.
+Awards are for thirteen months (2/1/2020-2/28/2021) and cannot be renewed.

 Tentative Timeline for Fellowship Competition